 If you are traveling, your laptop might be unable to detect the correct time zone.
 Also, there are some places where time zones are disrupted, so, in those places, your laptop may show the wrong time.
 If neither of these applies to you then it could be that the time zone setting is turned off, resulting in your laptop being unable to sync the correct time and date.

-Because most laptops feature Windows 10, I am going to explain how you can fix this issue in Windows 10.
+Because most laptops feature Windows 10, I will explain how you can fix this issue in Windows 10.

 Step 2: In Date & Time settings you will see another option: Set time automatically.
 You can toggle the switch from off to on (the button will turn blue when you do this).